Kay Adams Corleone: Significance

-Kay Adams-Corleone and Connie Corleone (Talia Shire) are the only female characters who are well-represented in The Godfather media.
+Kay Adams Corleone and Connie Corleone (Talia Shire) are the only female characters who are well-represented in The Godfather media.
 In the opening wedding scene of The Godfather, Kay is the only female character who "speaks more than a few lines, and she only then asks questions", which serve as a means to provide exposition about the male members of the family who dominate the story.
 In a 50-year retrospective of the original film, The Independent said that "female characters are either relegated to the sidelines or treated very badly", and that "Keaton registers very strongly as Michael Corleone's girlfriend Kay Adams in the early scenes – but then she all but disappears for two hours before re-emerging only in the final chapters".
 Kay is described as "the ultimate outsider in the Corleone household", and it has been noted that "Coppola needs to present her as clueless about her husband's Mafia activities and ask questions that no Mafia wife would ask—because she would know the answers".
 Kay is contrasted with Apollonia, to whom Michael is briefly married while hiding in Italy, who "represents the traditional Sicilian idea of womanhood".
 Nevertheless, Kay marries Michael, even after he disappears for over a year during his family's gang war with other mafia families.

 Kay's character arc across films has been described as "plausible", portraying her initial concern, and then increasing estrangement from Michael Corleone, as she confronts the moral and emotional toll of his criminal empire.
 In The Godfather Part II, her alienation intensifies as she challenges Michael's loyalty to the family's Sicilian traditions and ultimately separates from him after revealing her abortion of their child.
 By The Godfather Part III, Kay is remarried, and more aggressively confronts Michael over his hypocrisy while seeking to shield their children from his influence.
 Their fleeting attempt at reconciliation is permanently shattered by the violence inherent in Michael's life.
 The conclusion of her character arc in the first Godfather film differs from that of the novel, in which she converts to Roman Catholicism and begins to partake in the same rituals of seeking absolution for her husband's sins as Michael's mother seeks for Vito Corleone.
 An early draft of the film's script similarly ended with Kay's lighting candles for Michael.

 Fictional biography

 Kay is a native of Hanover, New Hampshire, and the only child of a Baptist minister and his wife.
 She is also the longtime girlfriend and eventual second wife of Michael Corleone (Al Pacino), the youngest son of Don Vito Corleone (Marlon Brando), the head of the Corleone crime family.

 In 1945, Kay meets and falls in love with Michael, who is then a student at Dartmouth College.
-As a non-Italian, she is an outsider to the Corleones' world, and embodies Michael's initial desire to live a life separate from his family's.
+As a non-Italian, she is an outsider to the Corleones' world, and embodies Michael's initial desire to live a more Americanized life separate from his family's.